 Contact details for UW - Platteville are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 1,876 students took at least one online class at University of Wisconsin - Platteville.
-This is an increase from the 1,452 students who took online classes the previous year.
+In 2020-2021, 2,346 students took at least one online class at University of Wisconsin - Platteville.
+This is a decrease from the 7,043 students who took online classes the previous year.